 You don’t give up on people as easily as they do you.
 You might suffer from depression, or even be bi-polar II (highly functional).
 Thinking outside the norm can stretch your mind, but hopefully not to the breaking point.
 We all need help sometimes, definitely seek it out.

 You are the pinnacle of uniqueness.
 The key ingredient which embodies innovation itself.
 Without your ideas, even if they are stolen from you, thought of again by someone else, emulated or added to by others, never acknowledge as yours, without them, there would be no change, no future, only stagnation!

 We are a society of sometimes boring, and repetitively mindless and change-resistant people, you are part of that society, and yet separate still, because of how you think.
 You are what you are, accept yourself, don’t apologize for it, revel in it!

-Dream, and if you can, help make that future, but tame that ego.
+Dream, and if you can, help make that future, but remember, tame that ego.